joelwatsonfish/tweet_rXiv/README.md

 "@JoeBiden",TRUE,NA
 ```

-which indicates that we want to archive Donald Trump's and Joe Biden's tweets, but we also want to archive Joe Biden's conversations.
+which indicates that we want to archive Donald Trump's and Joe Biden's tweets, but we also want to archive Joe Biden's threaded conversations.
 (More on that momentarily.)
-The latest_tweet_id column is mostly used for internal purposes as a means to keep track of what the most recently archived tweet (status_id) is for that user.
-An entry of NA specifies that there is no record of a most recently archived tweet for that user.
-Note that if you want to archive more user's tweets, they need to be specified in this file using the above convention.
+The `latest_tweet_id` column is mostly used for internal purposes as a means to keep track of what the most recently archived tweet (`status_id`) is for that user.
+An entry of `NA` specifies that there is no record of a most recently archived tweet for that user.
+Note that if you want to archive the tweets of more users, then those users need to be specified in this file using the above convention.
 Remember: no spaces!

-After loading the `tweeple.csv` file, `tweet_rXiv` will then open previously downloaded tweets stored in `tweet_rXiv.rds` if the file exists, and then it will download the tweets of the listed users.
+After loading the `tweeple.csv` file, `tweet_rXiv.R` will then open previously downloaded tweets stored in `tweet_rXiv.rds` if the file exists, and then it will download the tweets of the listed users.
 If `latest_tweet_id` is `NA` then the number of initial tweets to be downloaded for that user is specified by the following line of code:

 ```
 num_of_initial_tweets    <- 40